 Study Skills: Learning math and history is all well and good but learning how to learn is a game changer.
 Learning how to efficiently and thoroughly prepare for exams, learn new concepts, and apply them to everyday life is one of the most important life skills to develop as a young person.
 Every student and every subject are different but having a wide array of learning techniques at your disposal makes school much easier.
 However, these techniques are not only used in school.
 Learning to process and retain information has wide applicability from sports to cooking.
 Learning how to study and how to learn is a core part of our executive functioning skills curriculum and it should be the focus of every student who wants to be successful.

 Impression management: Lastly, learning how to make and leave good impressions on the people you meet is an important part of executive functioning skill development.
 Impression management is simply the art of a student managing how he or she is perceived by teachers, parents, and peers.
-This skill has many facets and applications and can be a life changing investment.
+This skill has many facets and applications and can be a life-changing investment.
+For example, this skill could help you get a career in facility management.
+If you’re looking to learn more about this, check online for blogs that talk about ‘hard facilities management explained‘.
 From learning how to build social capital with others to practicing self-advocacy in the classroom, students who develop this executive functioning skill go on to do great things.

 The term “executive functioning” gets tossed around a lot these days.
 From the classroom to the boardroom, these skills give students the confidence, competencies, and habits they need to achieve their goals.
 I hope this post provided some clarity on what executive functioning skills actually are and how to develop them.
 Executive functioning skills form the pillars of our curriculum here at SAOTG.
 For more information on these skills or our unique one on one academic coaching services, please visit this page: https://saotg.com/one-on-one-coaching/